BrandevCode/BrandonChanWebsite/_posts/offline/2021-01-01-what is the point of New Year Resolutions.md

 ---
-title: what is the point of..
+title: what is the point of...
 New Year Resolutions?
 categories: [life offline]
 tags: [OKR]
 js: [triangulate.js]